For Cadence 0.42 go to Legacy Docs

 _32// get player's wallet public address_32string playerWalletAddress = FlowSDK.GetWalletProvider().GetAuthenticatedAccount().Address;_32_32// execute scripts to get highscore data_32Dictionary<string, Task<FlowScriptResponse>> tasks = new Dictionary<string, Task<FlowScriptResponse>>();_32tasks.Add("GetHighScores", Scripts.ExecuteAtLatestBlock(FLOW_ACCOUNT.DoTextReplacements(GetHighScores.text)));_32tasks.Add("GetPlayerCumulativeScore", Scripts.ExecuteAtLatestBlock(FLOW_ACCOUNT.DoTextReplacements(GetPlayerCumulativeScore.text), new CadenceAddress(playerWalletAddress)));_32tasks.Add("GetPlayerWinningStreak", Scripts.ExecuteAtLatestBlock(FLOW_ACCOUNT.DoTextReplacements(GetPlayerWinningStreak.text), new CadenceAddress(playerWalletAddress)));_32tasks.Add("GetPlayerMaxWinningStreak", Scripts.ExecuteAtLatestBlock(FLOW_ACCOUNT.DoTextReplacements(GetPlayerMaxWinningStreak.text), new CadenceAddress(playerWalletAddress)));_32tasks.Add("GetGuessDistribution", Scripts.ExecuteAtLatestBlock(FLOW_ACCOUNT.DoTextReplacements(GetGuessDistribution.text), new CadenceAddress(playerWalletAddress)));_32_32// wait for completion_32bool complete = false;_32while (!complete)_32{_32 complete = true;_32 foreach (KeyValuePair<string, Task<FlowScriptResponse>> task in tasks)_32 {_32 complete = complete && task.Value.IsCompleted;_32 }_32 yield return null;_32}_32_32// check for errors_32foreach (KeyValuePair<string, Task<FlowScriptResponse>> task in tasks)_32{_32 if (task.Value.Result.Error != null)_32 {_32 onFailureCallback();_32 yield break;_32 }_32}

-This block of code first obtains the public address of the current authenticated player and creates a Dictionary<string, Task>
+This block of code first obtains the public address of the current authenticated player and creates a Dictionary<string, Task> to store our concurrent script tasks.

 We then sequentially create async Tasks for each script that we want to execute, using ExecuteAtLatestBlock, and add them to the Task dictionary.